NaiqiangLu/MHWs_SCS_Phytoplankton_biomass_sizes/README.md

 # Citation

-If you use these MATLAB codes in your research, please cite:
+If you use these MATLAB codes in your research, please cite the associated publication.

-Lu, N., et al.

-Marine Heatwaves Cause Severe Reductions in Phytoplankton Biomass and Promote Community Size Miniaturization in the South China Sea Upwelling Systems.

-Journal of Geophysical Research: Oceans.

-(Full citation and DOI will be added after publication.)
+The complete citation and DOI will be added after publication.

 ---

 # Contact

-Naiqiang Lu
+**Naiqiang Lu**

-College of Fisheries, Guangdong Ocean University, Zhanjiang, China Guangdong Provincial Engineering and Technology Research Center of Far Sea Fisheries Management and Fishing of South China Sea, Zhanjiang, China
+College of Fisheries, Guangdong Ocean University, Zhanjiang, China

+Guangdong Provincial Engineering and Technology Research Center of Far Sea Fisheries Management and Fishing of South China Sea, Zhanjiang, China

-Email: lnq13202606740@163.com
+Email: **lnq13202606740@163.com**

-For questions regarding the codes, please open an Issue on GitHub or contact the corresponding author.
+For questions, bug reports, or suggestions, please open an Issue on GitHub or contact the corresponding author by email.